SAP-samples/teched2022-DT260/exercises/ex2/README.md

 ## Exercise 2.2 Conformance
 The first widget will give an overview about process conformance.
 The BPMN model of our best practices process (Sell from Stock - 5HL) was linked as a base process.
-The paths or hotspots are displayed as overlays.
-You can explore the different variants with the panel on the right.
+The paths respectively hotspots are displayed as overlays (blue color).
+Explore some of the different process variants with the panel on the right.
 <br>![](images/2_014.png)